Elizabeth May: Personal life

 May has one daughter with former partner Ian Burton, Victoria Cate May Burton, who was the Green candidate in Berthier—Maskinongé in 2015, losing to NDP incumbent Ruth Ellen Brosseau.

 On November 27, 2018, May announced her engagement to John Kidder, brother of actress Margot Kidder and one of the founders of the Green Party of British Columbia.
 Kidder had previously run as the 2011 federal Liberal candidate in Okanagan—Coquihalla and as the 2013 BC Green candidate in Fraser-Nicola.
 May and Kidder married on April 22, 2019, at Christ Church Cathedral in Victoria, British Columbia.

-May is a practicing Anglican, and has said she is "interested, in the long term, in becoming ordained as an Anglican priest."
+May is a practising Anglican, and has said she is "interested, in the long term, in becoming ordained as an Anglican priest."
 She cites Jesus Christ as her personal hero, because "he led a revolution that was non-violent".